tiagokrebs/doctor-octopus/README.md

 Make your branch and submit a PR.

 ## Base Projects
-Doctor octopus is fundamentally based but not limited to these three open source projects:
+This project is fundamentally based but not limited to these three open source projects:
 - [Fabric](https://github.com/fabric/fabric/) A library designed to execute shell commands remotely over SSH.
 - [Invoke](https://github.com/pyinvoke/invoke/) A task execution tool & library.
 - [Paramiko](https://github.com/paramiko/paramiko/) A implementation of the SSHv2 protocol.